Ecopetrol (NYSE:EC) Sees Strong Trading Volume

-Ecopetrol S.A.
-(NYSE:EC) shares saw unusually-high trading volume on Tuesday .
-Approximately 10,386 shares were traded during mid-day trading, a decline of 98% from the previous session’s volume of 496,704 shares.The stock last traded at $13.05 and had previously closed at $13.02.
+Shares of Ecopetrol S.A.
+(NYSE:EC) saw unusually-high trading volume on Wednesday .
+Approximately 22,452 shares were traded during trading, a decline of 97% from the previous session’s volume of 705,720 shares.The stock last traded at $15.30 and had previously closed at $14.83.

 Ecopetrol SA engages in the exploration, development, and production of crude oil and natural gas.
 It operates through the following segments: Exploration and Production, Transportation and Logistics, and Refining and Petrochemicals.
 The Exploration and Production segment deals with oil and gas exploration and production activities.